 Romeo and Juliet: the legend

 In 1303, two young descendants of warring households met during carnival: the daughter of the Cappello (Capulet) family and son of the Montecchi (Montague) family.
-The story was first published by Luigi Lo Porto at the beginning of the sixteenth century and retold a number of times before William Shakespeare somehow became aware of it.
+The story was first published by Luigi Lo Porto at the beginning of the sixteenth century and retold a number of times before William Shakespeare somehow became aware of it and wrote the play we all know today.

 The first stop of on star-crossed lovers tour must be Juliet’s house.
 The Dal Cappello family originally used the building as a stable.
 The balcony is also a fake.
 It is an antique sarcophagus, that was added to the facade in the early 20th century.